WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-01-use-the-tokenrequest-api-to-create-tokens-in-kubernetes.md

   </p>
 </div>

-When you delete the service account, the associated secret will be automatically deleted too.
+Note, when you delete the service account, the associated secret will be automatically deleted as well, ensuring a tidy and secure process.

 ## Conclusion

-Kubernetes 1.24 removed the automated creation of secrets when creating new service accounts.
-Use the TokenRequest API instead to create tokens which is easier and also more secure than creating tokens manually.
+In conclusion, Kubernetes 1.24 removed the automatic creation of secrets for new service accounts.
+Instead, the recommended and more secure method is to use the TokenRequest API to create tokens.
+This API simplifies the process and enhances cluster security.
+Embrace these changes to enjoy a smoother Kubernetes experience with improved access control.

 This post is part of ["Azure Arc Series - Manage an on-premises Kubernetes Cluster with Azure Arc"](/manage-on-premises-kubernetes-with-azure-arc).